 Earnin offers three main features: Cash Out, Balance Shield, and Earnin Express.
 Together they operate as a paycheck advance, budgeting tools, and early direct deposit.

 Cash Out is Earnin’s main feature and allows you to access your money as soon as you earn it.
 Of course, you’ll need to meet its eligibility requirements first.

-Once you download the app, you need to enter your employment information and a linked bank account.
+Once you download the Earnin app on your Android or iPhone, you need to enter your employment information and a linked bank account.
 Earnin uses this information to confirm your current earnings.
 If your earnings are approved, you can request up to $100 per day or $500 per pay period.

 You then receive your Cash Out directly in your linked account, and Earnin will deduct the amount you borrowed on your payday.

 Fortunately, there are no hidden fees or interest associated with a Cash Out.
 Earnin relies on tips from its customers instead, which are entirely optional.